 - Location: Rhode Island

-To maintain your status as a legal driver, you must renew your driver's license every five years, or two years if you are 75 or older.
+To maintain your status as a legal driver, you must renew your driver's license every 5 years, or 2 years if you are 75 years old or older.
+In Rhode Island, you may renew:

 In addition to a license, you're also required to carry car insurance.
 If you're a first-time driver, or, perhaps, someone looking for lower premiums, consider visiting our insurance center for a list of national providers.

 If you're unsure whether your license is valid or not, take the time to order a driving record report.
-You must renew your full operator's license or motorcycle license every five years, in person, at any Division of Motor Vehicles (DMV) location.
+You must renew your full operator's license or motorcycle license every 5 years or 2 years in person at any Division of Motor Vehicles (DMV) location.

 NOTE: If you're a commercial driver, visit our CDL section on how to renew your license.